Twins announce Paul Molitor won't return as manager

-The Minnesota Twins have relieved Paul Molitor of his duties as manager but plan to keep him with the organization in a different role next season.
+The Minnesota Twins have relieved Paul Molitor of his duties as manager but hope to keep him with the organization in a different role next season.

 Molitor, 62, compiled a 305-343 record over four seasons as manager.
 The Twins went 78-84 this season and finished 13 games behind the first-place Cleveland Indians after entering spring training with expectations of competing in the American League Central.

+Longtime Twins star Joe Mauer told the Minneapolis Star Tribune that he was caught off guard by Molitor's departure, adding that the move could affect whether he decides to end his 15-year career and retire.

+"There are many factors that will go into my decision going forward," Mauer told the newspaper, "and Paul's absence as our manager is another thing I will be adding to my list of things to consider.
+He's been an incredible leader and role model and will be greatly missed by all who have played under him."

 Molitor, a Minnesota native, was a seven-time All-Star who amassed 3,319 career hits over 21 seasons with the Milwaukee Brewers, Toronto Blue Jays and the Twins.
-He made the Baseball Hall of Fame with 85.2 percent of the vote in 2004 in his first appearance on the ballot.
+He was elected to the Baseball Hall of Fame with 85.2 percent of the vote in 2004 in his first appearance on the ballot.

 "The importance and contribution of Paul Molitor to the Twins, our community and Major League Baseball cannot be diminished," said Pohlad via statement.
 "On behalf of our family, I offer thanks to Paul for his four years as Twins manager and look forward to the continuation of our relationship with him."